rcarle3911/Hotel-Reservation-Project/README.md

+# Document Repository

+All documents can be dumpd in Google Drive.
+Here is the link https://drive.google.com/drive/folders/0By5eYxjK61RceXg1WjYxYXBNa3c?usp=sharing.
 # Hotel-Reservation-Project

 This website will be designed using a MEAN stack.
 MEAN is comprised of MongoDB, Express, AngularJS, and Node.js.
 The website is running of off a Raspberry Pi that will pull files from this repository as needed.
 To set up a development environment please follow these steps.